HOPE-MICROELECTRONICS/Product_Portfolio/BLE/CMT4531/UserGuide/readme.md

+# Documentation List

-This document describes how to get started with HopeRF Bluetooth development using the CMT4531 SDK.
+This document describes how to get started with HopeRF Bluetooth development using the **CMT4531 SDK**.
-The key documentations for the CMT4531 Bluetooth development is summarized in the following sequences.
+The key documents for CMT4531 Bluetooth development are summarized in the following order:

-1. PB_CMT453x Series Product Brief
+1. **PB_CMT453x Series Product Brief**
-2. UG_CMT453x Series Chips Hardware Design Guide
+2. **UG_CMT453x Series Chips Hardware Design Guide**
-3. UG_CMT453x SDK User Guide
+3. **UG_CMT453x SDK User Guide**
-4. UG_CMT453x API参考手册
+4. **UG_CMT453x API Reference Manual (API参考手册)**
-5. UG_CMT453x Firmware Update User Guide V1.2
+5. **UG_CMT453x Firmware Update User Guide V1.2**
-6. UG_CMT453x VSCode GCC环境搭建应用笔记V1.0
+6. **UG_CMT453x VSCode GCC Environment Setup Notes V1.0 (环境搭建应用笔记)**

+---

-Production Programming Options for HopeRF BLE Devices
+# Production Programming Options for HopeRF BLE Devices

-# Custom Part Manufacturing Service
+## Custom Part Manufacturing Service

-HopeRF provides a custom programming service to simplify your production process.
+HopeRF provides a **custom programming service** to simplify your production process.
 You can submit your firmware image to us, and our engineering team will handle the programming directly at the factory.
-Once the firmware is programmed, HopeRF will generate a unique part number corresponding to your customized version, making it easy for you to place repeat orders without additional steps.
+Once the firmware is programmed, HopeRF will generate a **unique part number** corresponding to your customized version, making it easy for you to place repeat orders without additional steps.

-This service not only saves time and labor during assembly but also ensures consistency, quality, and traceability across all programmed devices.
+This service not only saves time and labor during assembly but also ensures **consistency, quality, and traceability** across all programmed devices.

-For more details about this service or to initiate a request, please contact your dedicated sales representative, who will be glad to assist you.
+For more details about this service or to initiate a request, please contact your dedicated HopeRF sales representative.

+---

-# In-System or In-House Programming
+## In-System or In-House Programming

-Our BLE chipsets support programming via the SWD (Serial Wire Debug) interface, allowing you to program devices conveniently over this standard debugging and programming interface.
+Our BLE chipsets support programming via the **SWD (Serial Wire Debug) interface**, allowing you to program devices conveniently over this standard debugging and programming interface.

 To meet different production and development needs, multiple standalone programmer options are available:

-## Official Programmers
+### Official Programmers

 - **MW100HOP**
   - Supports **1-to-1 programming**